-Despite significant reductions in the number of nuclear weapons since the height of the Cold War, more than 15,000 remain today.
+Despite significant reductions in the number of nuclear weapons since the height of the Cold War, almost 15,000 remain today.
 Rising geopolitical tensions, the nonstate actor threat, and command and control challenges raise the risk of accidental or intentional use.
 Just one detonation could change the contours of global society.
 Multiple detonations at once could kill millions, devastate the environment, disrupt financial systems, and throw cities and countries into chaos.
-This destruction could occur in a heartbeat at any time, and presents an existential threat.
+This destruction could occur in a heartbeat at any time and presents an existential threat.

 Complicating matters is the dual-use nature of nuclear technology.
 As nuclear power plays a role in diversifying energy portfolios, reducing carbon emissions, and curtailing pollution, the policies and technologies countries adopt will have implications for international security.
 If countries fuel these civilian applications with nuclear material that could also be used for weapons, the risks intensify.

 The challenge is to curtail the risk that nuclear technology will be used to add to weapons stockpiles while harnessing the same technology for peaceful purposes.
 If countries can employ alternatives to creating weapons-useable material, while meeting growing demand for carbon-free energy, they could reduce the existential threat that nuclear technology poses.